-E19 Physical Object Subclass of:
+Subclass of: E19 Physical Object

-E21 Person Superclass of:
+Superclass of: E21 Person

-Scope note: This class comprises individual items of a material nature, which live, have lived or are natural products of or from living organisms.
+This class comprises individual items of a material nature, which live, have lived or are natural products of or from living organisms.

 Artificial objects that incorporate biological elements, such as Victorian butterfly frames, can be documented as both instances of E20 Biological Object and E22 Man-Made Object.